 Pedersen’s latest children's book, Ava's Adventure, is about the power of the imagination to entertain, and also features a multicultural family.
 Her children’s stories are developed around young people creating solutions for their problems without adult intervention.

-length musical This Will All Be Yours (lyrics and music by Charles Bloom) premiered at the Midtown International Theatre Festival this July, and her award-winning full-length play, The Brightness of Heaven, opens at New York’s Off-Broadway Cherry Lane Theatre in October of 2014.
+Pedersen’s award-winning comedies and dramas have been performed in festivals and Off-Broadway.
+Her full-length musical This Will All Be Yours (lyrics and music by Charles Bloom) premiered at the Midtown International Theatre Festival this July, and her award-winning full-length play, The Brightness of Heaven, ran at New York’s Off-Broadway Cherry Lane Theatre throughout the fall of 2014.
+The show will open the season at Buffalo's 710 Main Theatre (formerly Studio Arena Theater) under its new name For Heaven's Sake this September.

 Pedersen is also an ordained minister who occasionally gives sermons at Unitarian Universalist churches and fellowships around the country and in Canada.
 She belongs to the Authors Guild, the international literary association P.E.N. and is an honorary member of the Twentieth Century Club.